There's More Than Meets the Eye in an Accountant's Job

 If many of the traits we’ve mentioned sound familiar to you, then good news: you might just be an accounting and finance rockstar in the making!
 There’s a goldmine of raw potential sitting within you, all ready to be unearthed and refined through training.

-An accounting diploma is an easy first step if you’re preparing for a career in finance.
+A diploma in accounting is an easy first step if you’re preparing for a career in finance.
 A word of advice: when selecting your programme, be sure to pick one in which you can foster the important traits we’ve just discussed.

 Look out as well for programmes which offer greater mobility in career progression.
-Certain courses can serve as stepping stones towards higher qualifications – the Diploma in Accounting & Finance, for example, allows you to progress toward a Higher Diploma and an Advanced Diploma.
+Certain courses can serve as stepping stones towards higher qualifications – the Diploma in Accounting & Finance, for example, allows you to progress toward a Higher Diploma in Accounting and an Advanced Diploma in Accounting.
 This gives you plenty of bright prospects for upskilling and climbing the career ladder.
 Keeping all these in mind, it’s time to get number-crunchin’!